 Graduate and Undergraduate Research

-Nearly every graduate student at Duquesne is involved in research and scholarship.
-They've all come to expect and benefit from the opportunities, training, facilities and faculty and staff support of a distinguished University that has achieved the Carnegie high research university rating.
+Nearly every graduate student at Duquesne is intimately involved in research as part of their training.
+They've all come to expect and benefit from the opportunities, available within a distinguished University that has achieved the Carnegie high research university rating.

-Once a year, the entire University celebrates these student efforts at the Undergraduate Research and Scholarship Symposium (which typically occurs in the spring), the Graduate Student Research Symposium (which typically occurs in the fall).
+Once a year, the entire University celebrates our student's efforts at the Undergraduate Research and Scholarship Symposium (which typically occurs in the spring), and the Graduate Student Research Symposium (which typically occurs in the fall).
 Graduate students may attend national conferences with their faculty advisors.
 Undergraduates are also encouraged to attend statewide and national events where their research is showcased.

 For Duquesne students, these research opportunities have paid off in top national honors such as Fulbright, Goldwater and Congressional Medal of Honor Foundation scholarships.
 Most student research starts with a professor and a particular interest in a project, but the Office of Research staff can provide additional guidance, especially for those heading into national and international competitions and conferences.